dbt-labs/docs.getdbt.com/website/snippets/_indirect-selection-definitions.md

 #### Eager mode

 By default, runs tests if any of the parent nodes are selected, regardless of whether all dependencies are met.
 This includes ANY tests that reference the selected nodes.
 Models will be built if they depend on the selected model.
-In this mode, any tests depending on unbuilt resources will raise an error to help you identify potential issues.
+In this mode, any tests depending on unbuilt resources will raise an error.

 #### Cautious mode